ubeda/DIRACDocs/source/AdministratorGuide/Configuration/ConfigurationReference/Systems/WorkloadManagement/Services/JobManager/index.rst

-Systems / WorkloadManagement / <SETUP> / Service / JobManager - Sub-subsection
+Systems / WorkloadManagement / <INSTANCE> / Service / JobManager - Sub-subsection
 ==============================================================================

 JobManagerHandler is the implementation of the JobManager service in the DISET framework